sarutlaa/tinitiate-aws-glue/markdown/aws-overview.md

   They are strategically located in Availability Zones all over the world to ensure redundancy and resilience of AWS services.
 * Edge Locations: These are sites deployed in major cities and highly populated areas globally.
   They are used to deliver content, reducing latency by caching data closer to end users.
 Edge Locations are integral to services like Amazon CloudFront and AWS Lambda@Edge.

-## On-Premises vs. Cloud
-* Capital Expenditure: On-premises infrastructure requires upfront capital expenditure for hardware and software, whereas AWS eliminates upfront costs, operating on a pay-as-you-go billing model.
-* Maintenance and Upgrades: On-premises solutions require ongoing maintenance and periodic upgrades of hardware and software, which can be costly and time-consuming.
-AWS handles maintenance and upgrades, reducing the operational burden on your team.
-* Scalability: Scaling on-premises infrastructure can be limited and typically requires significant planning and capital investment.
-In contrast, AWS provides immediate scalability and elasticity, allowing you to scale resources up or down as needed almost instantly.
-* Security and Compliance: On-premises environments require significant investment in security and compliance measures.
-AWS provides a secure infrastructure and offers compliance certifications for a wide range of industry standards, reducing the complexity and cost of meeting regulatory requirements.
-* Disaster Recovery: Implementing robust disaster recovery solutions on-premises can be expensive and complex.
-AWS offers cost-effective disaster recovery solutions that can be quickly implemented and scaled, providing greater flexibility and reliability.
 ## AWS Access Management
 1. AWS Console
 2. Command Line